aliyun/terraform-provider-alicloud/website/docs/r/kvstore_connection.html.markdown

 # alicloud_kvstore_connection

 Operate the public network ip of the specified resource.
-How to use it, see [What is Resource Alicloud KVStore Connection](https://www.alibabacloud.com/help/doc-detail/125795.htm).
+How to use it, see [What is Connection](https://www.alibabacloud.com/help/doc-detail/125795.htm).

 -> **NOTE:** Available since v1.101.0.